leungwensen/template2module/README.md

 ### customize

-in case you need to render your template into a module that is in `commonjs` format, and it has got some extra dependencies(`zero-lang`, `zero-text`, etc.), and you do not want to parse the `helper` object every time you use the module.
+in case you need to render your template into a module that is in `commonjs` format, and it has got some extra dependencies(`zero-lang`, `zero-text`, etc.), and you do not want to pass the `helper` object as one of the arguments every time you use the module.

 ```javascript
 var tpl2mod = require('template2module');